phalcon/documentation/docs/filter-validation.md

 ```

 ### StringLength Max
 Validates that a string has the specified maximum constraints.
-The validation passes if for a string length `L` it is less or equal than the maximum.
+The validation passes if for a string length `L` it is less or equal to the maximum.
 The formula is:

 ```
 string length <= maximum